Azure/FTALive-Sessions/content/devops/devsecops/Welcome.md

-# FastTrack for Azure Application Development Security Call
+# FastTrack for Azure DevSecOps Call

 Welcome to the FastTrack for Azure DevSecOps call.